dillonmsandhu/MCTS/README.md

 This algorithm is useful when a simulator of the environment is available.
 Starting with the current state, all actions are simulated.
 If the next state-action pair has been encountered before, UCT picks the action with the highest upper-confidence bound on Q-value.
 This is implemented in the function `select_child`.
 The first time a particular state-action pair is encountered (a leaf node), its Q-value is estimated by randomly picking actions until the simulation ends.
 This estimated Q-value for the leaf node is incorporated into the Q-values of transitions leading to the leaf node, with appropriate discounting, by the `backpropagate` function.
 After `num_simulations` runs, the action picked the most is returned.

 There are numerous ways to modify MCTS.
-In environments with a long or infinite horizon, a statistical esitmate of the value function can be used to assess the value of leaf nodes.
+In environments with a long or infinite horizon, a statistical estimate of the value function can be used to assess the value of leaf nodes.